sazadeh/NLPProject/README.md

 Gensim allows you to train Doc2Vec with or without word vectors

 **Paragraph Vector : A distributed memory model (PV-DM)** (Right Image)<br />
 The basic idea behind PV-DM is inspired from Word2Vec .
-Every paragraph is mapped to a unique vector represent by a column in matrix D  and every word is mapped to a unique vector represent by a column in matrix W. Paragraph vector or word vectors are averaged or concatenated to predict the next word in context.
+Every paragraph is mapped to a unique vector represented by a column in matrix D  and every word is mapped to a unique vector represented by a column in matrix W. Paragraph vector or word vectors are averaged or concatenated to predict the next word in context.
-After being trained , the paragraph vector can be used as a features for paragraph.
+After being trained , the paragraph vector can be used as a feature for the paragraph.

 **Paragraph Vector without ordering :Distributed bag of words (PV-DBOW)** (Left Image) <br />
 In this method we ignore the context words in input but force the model to predict words randomly sampled from the paragraph.In this version, the paragraph vector is trained to predict the words in a small windows.
 In our experiment, each paragraph vector is combination of PV-DM and PV-DBOW.